LLNL/axom/src/components/shroud/docs/reference.rst

 F_force_wrapper

   If *true*, always create an explicit Fortran wrapper.
-  If *false*, only create the wrapper when there is work for it to do.
+  If *false*, only create the wrapper when there is work for it to do;
-  Otherwise, call the C function directly.
+  otherwise, call the C function directly.
   For example, a function which only deals with native numeric types does not need a wrapper since it can be called directly by defining the correct interface.